 Side Effects of Sunscreen

-On the whole, it’s safe for most people, but as with any product, it comes with unwanted results.
+On the whole, it’s safe for most people, but as with any product, it might come with unwanted results:

 If you experience any adverse reaction to a sunscreen, stop using it and consult your doctor to find a suitable choice for your dermal composition.